PHC Mission & Impact

 What we've achieved

-Respite Housing: The House of Healing, celebrating fifteen years in 2016, has served a total of 165 people transitioning out of inpatient mental health treatment and homelessness.
-Over the years, 61 companions have lived with them at the House, pursuing collective and personal healing together.
+Respite Housing: The House of Healing, which celebrates 18 years in 2018, has served more than 170 individuals transitioning out of inpatient mental health treatment and homelessness.
+Over the years, 65 companions have lived with them at the House, together pursuing collective and personal healing.
 Remarkably, 95% of the residents that have left the House of Healing have exited into permanent housing.

-Community Companions: PHC’s Community Companion Program, now in its 9th year, reaches out to 60 persons annually with the aid of over 30 community companion volunteers!
-Community Companions provide social support, group outings, and one-on-one community to people living in and outside our housing.
-We are working very hard to increase the number of volunteers to 60 in the next year, so that each resident has the option to have one-on-one support.
-Additionally, we have created a robust training program for companions and community volunteers, bringing together experts in the field of homelessness, mental illness, and substance use quarterly to break down stigma and create life-long advocates.
+Community Companions: PHC’s Community Companion Program, now in its 10th year, touches 60 persons annually through over 30 community companion volunteers!
+Community Companions provide social support, group outings, and one-on-one connections to people living in and outside our housing.
+We are working very hard to increase the number of volunteers in the next year, so that each resident has the option to have one-on-one support.
+We have a robust training program for companions and community volunteers, bringing together experts in the field of homelessness, mental illness, and substance use to break down stigma and create life-long advocates.

-Permanent Supportive Housing: PHC’s housing stock continues to grow with six buildings now in operation.
+Permanent Supportive Housing: PHC’s housing portfolio now has six buildings in operation.
 In 2016, we began entered into a partnership with Welcome Table Christian Fellowship to manage three apartments and provide supportive services to their three residents.
 Our model of small-scale housing, integrated social services, companionship and tenant-centric property management has shown remarkable results with 95% of our tenants retaining housing for longer than three years.